opendatalab/TRivia/training/README.md

 ## Data preparation

 We follow the [ms-swift data format](https://swift.readthedocs.io/zh-cn/latest/Customization/Custom-dataset.html#id6) and add an extra column for `qa_paris` to indicate the QA for this image.
 Here is an example of a single data entry.
 We create a sample dataset for reference based on [TableVQA from WildDoc](https://huggingface.co/datasets/ByteDance/WildDoc).
-It can be used for training can be found at [exp/tablevqa_samples.jsonl](exps/tablevqa_samples.jsonl)
+It can can be found at [exp/tablevqa_samples.jsonl](exps/tablevqa_samples.jsonl)

 ```json
 {